Introduction to Behaviour Driven Development (BDD)

 - It definitely shifts the gears from thinking in tests to thinking in behaviour

-- It also increases the association between the team members involved in a software development.
+- It also increases the association between the team members involved in software development.
 From testers and software developers to managers and business stakeholders, it enhances the communication between them displaying teamwork with enhanced profits.

 - As the language used is universal, it can be easily understood and described.